-Day 2 - August 30, 2020.
+Day 2 - October 13, 2021.

-Our journey will depart from Port McNeill and head out in search of marine wildlife.
-Once we leave Port McNeill we'll head towards Johnstone Strait and the Robson Bight Ecological Reserve.
+We depart from Port McNeill!
+We'll board the Passing Cloud at about 9:00 AM and, following an orientation and delicious snack, we'll head towards Johnstone Strait and the Robson Bight Ecological Reserve.
 This area is regarded as one of the best places in the world to observe Killer Whales and many species of Marine Mammals in their natural habitat.

-Days 3 to 8 - August 31 - September 5, 2020.
+Days 3 to 6 - October 15-18, 2021.

-We'll spend our days seeking and photographing Marine Mammals in both the Johnstone Strait region and both north and west to the northern tip of Vancouver Island.
+We'll spend our days seeking and photographing Marine Mammals throughout the Queen Charlotte strait, including up to the northern tip of Vancouver Island.
 Our exact route and daily itinerary will be determined by weather, the distribution and abundance of our target species, and the wishes of our group.

-During the evenings we will anchor among the numerous islands and bays of the Broughton Archipelago.
+During the evenings we will anchor among the numerous islands and bays of the Queen Charlotte Strait.
 Here we may see a Black Bear foraging through the rich intertidal or Great Blue Herons fishing atop the abundant kelp beds.
-These islands provide us the opportunity to paddle one of the Ocean Light II kayaks and explore our calm protected anchorage.